 A high BAC at the time of your DUI arrest can look hopeless, but our DUI law firm can help!
 Call Bubba Head or partners Cory Yager or Larry Kohn on our 24-hour lawyer number at 404-567-5515, or toll-free at 1-888-384-4323.

-Our law group offers a FREE professional case assessment, or referral to a DUI lawyer in your state.
+Our law group offers a FREE professional case assessment or referral to a DUI lawyer in your state.
 Ask about our attorney’s fee payment plans.
-Be certain to act with 30 days after arrest to protect your right to drive by either filing for (1) a DDS GA appeal or (2) seeking a 12-month ignition interlock device limited driving permit.
+Be certain to act within 30 days after arrest to protect your right to drive by either filing for (1) a DDS GA appeal or (2) seeking a 12-month ignition interlock device limited driving permit.

 Complete the fields below and click on “Calculate BAC”